Writing your research proposal

 Once you have established a relationship with a potential supervisor, you can ask them to read the first draft of your research proposal.
 They can give you valuable feedback and help you refine your ideas before you submit your application.

-Discover how to find a supervisor
+How to find a supervisor.

 4. Write your proposal